frntendev/drag-drop-user-management/README.md

-# Drag Drop User Management For InterNations
+# Drag Drop User Management
 > A User Management application written in React and Redux

 ### Installation